Envy-Free Division of Land: Introduction

-The main challenge in two-dimensional cake-cutting is that utility functions that depend on geometric shape are not \emph{additive}.
+The main challenge in land division is that utility functions depending on geometric shape are not \emph{additive}.
 For example, consider an agent who wants to build a square house the utility of which is determined by its area.
 The utility of this agent from a $20\times20$ plot is 400, but if this plot is divided to two $20\times10$ plots, the utility from each plot is 100 and the sum of utilities is only 200.
-Most existing procedures for proportional cake-cutting assume that the valuations are additive, so they are not applicable in our case.
+Most existing algorithms for proportional cake-cutting assume that the valuations are additive, so they are not applicable in our case.
 While there are some previous works on cake-cutting with non-additive utilities, they too cannot handle geometric constraints: \begin{itemize} \item \citet{Berliant1992Fair,Maccheroni2003How} focus on sub-additive, or concave, utility functions, in which the sum of the utilities of the parts is \emph{more} than the utility of the whole.
-These utility functions are inapplicable in our scenario because, as illustrated in the previous paragraph, utility functions that consider geometry are not necessarily sub-additive --- the sum of the utilities of the parts might be less than the utility of the whole. \item \citet{DallAglio2009Disputed} do not explicitly require sub-additivity, but they require \emph{preference for concentration}: if an agent is indifferent between two pieces X and Y, then he prefers 100\% of X to 50\% of X plus 50\% of Y. This axiom may be incompatible with geometric constraints: the agent in the above example is indifferent between the two $20\times 10$ rectangles, but he prefers 50\% of their union (the $20\times 20$ square) to 100\% of a single rectangle.\footnote{We are grateful to Marco Dall'Aglio for his help in clarifying this issue.}
+These utility functions are inapplicable in our scenario because, as illustrated in the previous paragraph, utility functions that consider geometry are not necessarily sub-additive --- the sum of the utilities of the parts might be less than the utility of the whole.

+\item \citet{DallAglio2009Disputed} do not explicitly require sub-additivity, but they require \emph{preference for concentration}: if an agent is indifferent between two pieces $Z_1$ and $Z_2$, then he prefers 100\% of $Z_1$ to 50\% of $Z_1$ plus 50\% of $Z_2$.
+This axiom may be incompatible with geometric constraints: the agent in the above example is indifferent between the two $20\times 10$ rectangles, but he prefers 50\% of their union (the $20\times 20$ square) to 100\% of a single rectangle.\footnote{We are grateful to Marco Dall'Aglio for his help in clarifying this issue.}

 \item \citet{Sagara2005Equity,Husseinov2013Existence} consider general non-additive utility functions but provide only non-constructive existence proofs.